 If you have any history of drug abuse, alcohol abuse, or non-compliance with medical treatment, it is very likely the Judge already knows about it through the examination of your medical records.
 As you will be sworn by oath to tell the truth under penalty of perjury during your testimony, you should be prepared to discuss these issues openly and honestly.

 While this is not an exhaustive list of all issues that will be discussed at your disability hearing, these are the four main areas of inquiry based on our experience representing hundreds of clients at disability hearings in Indiana.
-When you work with our Social Security Disability team, you can be sure we will do all we can to ensure a successful hearing.
-Contact our Indianapolis office to learn more.
+When you work with our Social Security disability lawyers, you can be sure we will do all we can to ensure a successful hearing.